Skip to content

 How does maintenance affect costs?

-Maintenance agreement when renting
+Maintenance agreement for rental

 Maintenance costs when leasing

-With leasing, maintenance can sometimes fall on you, depending on the agreement.
+When leasing, maintenance can sometimes fall on you, depending on the agreement.
 This can lead to unexpected and potentially high costs About the equipment breaks down.

 Tax benefits and accounting

-Accounting of leasing
+Accounting for leasing

 Flexibility in contracts and upgrades

-When you rent, you often have the opportunity to change equipment more easily About your needs change, something that is not as easy with a leasing agreement.
+When you rent, you often have the opportunity to change equipment more easily.
+About your needs change, something that is not as easy with a leasing agreement.

 Service and support: What is best?

-Service benefits with rent
+Service benefits with rental

 Service benefits with leasing

-Technological changes and the need for updating
+Technological changes and need for updating

 Rapid development in coffee equipment

-How rent facilitates technical updates
+How renting facilitates technical updates

 When you rent, it's easy to upgrade to the latest technology, helping you stay competitive and deliver high-quality coffee.

-What happens after the end of the contract?
+What happens after the contract ends?

-End of lease
+End of lease agreement

-End of leasing agreement
+End of lease agreement

 Limited capital investment